 News and Current Affairs and BBC School Report

 The News and Current Affairs Club is run by Mrs G Roberts, who was a journalist prior to entering teaching.
-It is on Thursday after school and gives students knowledge and understanding about current affairs as well as the chance to write reports and gain knowledge of the journalism world.
-In Year 9, students get together to plan, prepare and publish a webpage or full news report on a chosen news topic.
+It provides students with knowledge and understanding about current affairs as well as the chance to write reports and gain knowledge of the journalism world.
+In Year 9, students get together to plan, prepare and publish a web page or full news report on a chosen news topic.
 Publication is on a nationwide BBC format in mid-March.